Tactics for sending high-impact triggered emails

 - Order Confirmation

 Because the actual trigger event for these emails can be based on a wide variety of customer data, it’s incredibly important to employ a unified marketing platform so that your email tools can access the available data across the rest of your marketing stack.
 This enables triggered emails to be sent according to things like website activity, purchases from a mobile app, or any other data found in within your respective marketing stack.

 Map out the user journey

 It can be helpful to map out the customer journey to see how visitors interact with your business across all of the major touchpoints.
-After doing this, you can identify the most valuable points in the user journey and then trigger emails to engage with your customer base, driving them further down the funnel and closer to action.
+After doing this, you can identify the most valuable points in the user journey and then trigger emails to engage with your customer base, driving them further down the conversion funnel and closer to action.

 Ensure email content is relevant to the user

 Evaluate each of your triggered emails from the context of the recipient.

 - Does the content and messaging make sense given the triggering condition?

 - Would the recipient find your email valuable and engaging in that moment?